Search over 5 Puggle dogs across Australia

 Origins

-The popularity of Puggles has resulted in breeders and enthusiasts working to develop a breed standard.
-While not officially recognised as a distinct breed, eventually the Puggle may earn that designation if breeding lines become stable enough.
+Puggles’ growing appeal has led breeders and enthusiasts to work toward establishing a breed standard.
+While not yet officially recognized, the Puggle may one day earn that designation if breeding lines become stable enough.

 Key Characteristics Of Puggles